-The 19th Brighstone Christmas Tree Festival
+The 20th Brighstone Christmas Tree Festival

-Click here for the 2015 Christmas Tree Festival Programme.
+Click here for the 2016 Christmas Tree Festival Programme.

-The 2015 festival will begin on Wednesday 9th December at 7pm, with the Earl Mountbatten Hospice tree lighting ceremony, and carol service in Brighstone church attended by Nigel Hartley CEO of the Hospice, accompanied by other hospice staff members, and also Cllrs Charles Chapman and Lora Peacey-Wilcox, Chair and Vice Chair of the Isle of Wight Council with Cllrs Ian Ward and Connie Cowley.
+The 2016 festival will begin on Wednesday 7th December at 7pm, with the special “Lights of Love” Carol Service in aid of the Earl Mountbatten Hospice including tree lighting by Nigel Hartley CEO of the Hospice and attended by Cllrs Charles Chapman and Lora Peacey-Wilcox,(Chair and Vice Chair Isle of Wight Council).
+Refreshments afterwards.
+All welcome.

 Children’s Mini Christmas Tree Competition.

-From about the middle of November, mini trees, approximately 60cm (2′) can be bought in Brighstone library with a set of instructions on how to decorate the tree: simply take your tree home, choose a theme of your own, e.g. your favourite book, author or colour theme (no electric lights, or food items please ), decorate your tree and return it to the library by Tuesday 8th December, in time to go on display in the library during the Brighstone Christmas Tree Festival.
+From about the middle of November, mini trees, approximately 60cm (2′) can be bought in Brighstone library with a set of instructions on how to decorate the tree: simply take your tree home, choose a theme of your own, e.g. your favourite book, author or colour theme (no electric lights, or food items please ), decorate your tree and return it to the library by Tuesday 6th December, in time to go on display in the library during the Brighstone Christmas Tree Festival.
 The entrance fee is £2.00.

 If you would like to exhibit a tree in this year’s festival or for further information, please telephone the organiser Chris Goodman on 01983 741166, or email firstname.lastname@example.org.